 A sales contract will be prepared relating to all interested parties – the Seller, Buyer and intermediary (if there is one).
 The contract will include include all relevant property information, Seller, Buyer and intermediary information and the appropriate payment plan.
 The contract will be in both Turkish and English (or alternative native language) – English or native language only contracts are not recognised in Turkish property law.

-All residential property in Turkey is freehold – this means that any apartment owner will own the apartment and a proportionate percentage of the land on which the apartment building is located.
+All residential property in Turkey is freehold – for apartments, the owner will own the apartment and a proportionate percentage of the land on which the apartment building is located.
 (House owners will own both the property and the plot on which it is located).

 Foreigners can not buy property that is located in either restricted or areas of military interest.
 In July 2017, the authorities declared that there are no longer any of these areas in the district of Alanya.

-The Tapu (Title Deed) is a document that shows legal ownership of a property.
-The information contained within this document is the same as that recorded at the Land Registry Office – this information includes Property Address, Size (m2), Land Plot (on which the property is situated), Current Owners etc.
+The Tapu (Title Deed) is a document that denotes legal ownership of a property.
+The information shown on this is the exact same as that recorded at the Land Registry office, including Property Address, Size (m2), Land Plot (on which the property is situated), Current Owners etc.

 This document is transferable each time the property is sold on.